intellij-rust/intellij-rust.github.io/install.markdown

 ## Compatible IDEs

 The plugin should be compatible with any Intellij based IDE starting from build _143.2287.1_.
-For example, the minimum supported IDEA version is _15.0.4_, the minimum supported CLion version is _1.2_.
+This includes all 2016.1 releases and newer.For example, the minimum supported IDEA version is _15.0.4_, the minimum supported CLion version is _1.2_.
 See `Help > About` menu in the IDE to learn the build version you are using.